uofu-emb/rtos/labs/02.testing/README.md

 - Most code can be run in any execution context.
 Even something like an interrupt handler can separate concerns such as acknowledging the interrupt and the execution of your logic.
 - Something that is executed in two execution contexts can usually be emulated in one context.
 - You can call interrupt handlers and thread entry points - they have no special meaning in other contexts.
 The `main` function is different - it has a special meaning in the language.
 Our tests will have their own `main` function being the entry point to running the test; so you need to pull any code you are testing out of `main`.

+## Preparing to test
+The code is not currently written in a way that is testable.
+We will need to refactor the code to get into into a testable structure.
+Refactoring needs to be approached carefully - we must avoid changing the behavior of the code we are testing.

+As you become familiar with how tests are written, you will start writing code in a way that is easier to test.
+Note that you will write tests in this class that are more trivial that what you might do in a more realistic situation.

-#### Technique and Activity
+### Activity
 1. Find the main function, interrupt handlers, and thread entry points.
-2. Identify the behavioral code in these contexts.
-We will refactor this code in the next activities.
+1. Identify the behavioral code in these contexts.
+We will refactor this code in following activity.
+1. Find any infinite loops in the code.
+1. Identify the difference between setup and repeated execution.
+1. Identify any time dependent behavior, especially delays between iterations.

-#### Separate iteration from functionality.
+## Exercise: Separate iteration from functionality.
+### Techniques
 - Move the body of loops into a function.
 - This is especially important for infinite execution loops.
 You can't really test something that never halts.
 - Optionally, for collections, this separates the concern of what to do with one item from the concern of working with a collection.

-##### Technique and Activity

-1. Find any infinite loops in the code.
-2. Identify the difference between setup and repeated execution.
-3. Identify any time dependent behavior, especially delays between iterations.

 #### Decompose code into functions.
 - Blocks of code can't be tested.
 Unit tests will need to execute the code, so it needs to be in  functions.